-KATHERINE LONGLY’S ARTIST BOOK “TO TELL MY REAL INTENTIONS, I WANT TO EAT ONLY HAZE LIKE A HERMIT” AVAILABLE NOW.
+KATHERINE LONGLY’S ARTIST BOOK “TO TELL MY REAL INTENTIONS, I WANT TO EAT ONLY HAZE LIKE A HERMIT” SOLD OUT!

 RPS is now ready to take online pre-orders for Katherine Longly’s artist book, “To tell my real intentions, I want to eat only haze like a hermit”.
 Katherine was one of the participants with this photobook project for 2018 Atlas Lab workshop by Alex Bocchetto and Yumi Goto, in collaboration with Akina Books and Reminders Photography Stronghold then she has even developed more after the workshop and here her book is now ready!